jonathancarpena/photo-blog-masonry/README.md

 # React + Typescript Masonry

-> A Responsve Masonry built using React + Tailwind.
+> A Responsve Masonry built using React + Typescript.
 (Optional: Contentful as Headless CMS)

 ## 🚀 Objective

-> To build a responsive photo blog masonry with React + Tailwind.
+> To build a responsive photo blog masonry with React + Typescript.

 ## 📸 Screenshots